ar13101085/react-file-manager/README.md

-React File Manager, soon documentation will coming..
+React with Tailwind CSS File Manager, soon documentation will coming..